SuJQ0722/sujq0722.github.io/_pages/about.md

 # 🎓 About Me
 I'm an undergraduate at Shanghai Jiao Tong University (SJTU), pursuing a B.Eng. in Electrical Engineering and Automation (expected Jun 2026).
-I'm now a research intern with the UIUC Ulab & OpenManus Team, advised by Prof. Jiaxuan You.
-My work focuses on multi-agent systems, GUI agent, and agentic reinforcement learning.
+Currently, I serve as a research intern with the [UIUC Ulab](https://ulab-uiuc.github.io/) & OpenManus Team under the guidance of Prof. [Jiaxuan You](https://cs.stanford.edu/~jiaxuan/), where my research focuses on multi-agent systems, GUI agents, and agentic reinforcement learning.
+Prior to this, I completed a research internship at [SJTU CMIC](https://cmic.sjtu.edu.cn/CN/Default.aspx), advised by Prof. [Siheng Chen](https://siheng-chen.github.io/).

 <span style="color: red;">I am actively seeking PhD/Research Assistant positions or collaboration opportunities in multimodal agents and world models.
 I would be truly honored and excited to connect with anyone interested in these areas—please don't hesitate to reach out!</span>